neutrinoceros/vac2fost/README.rst

                 distance  = 157
            /

-The progam can be used in two fashions
+How to use it

-* directly from command-line:
+* from command-line:

+  A typical call would look like this
   .. code:: bash

             # provided that the num parameter is included in the configuration:&amrvac_input:nums
             ./vac2mcfost.py <configuration_file> --dbm <[dust-only, gas-only, mixed]>
             # otherwise
-            ./vac2mcfost.py <configuration_file> --nums <input file num>
+            ./vac2mcfost.py <configuration_file> --nums <input file num(s)>

 * as an importable python function